MisterTea/EternalTerminal/docs/protocol.md

 The **client-id** is looked up in the ServerConnection `clientKeys` map, and if it is found a ServerClientConnection is created, which contains the BackedReader and BackedWriter used for EternalTCP buffering.

 A ConnectResponse is returned with a status of either `INVALID_KEY`, `NEW_CLIENT`, or `RETURNING_CLIENT` based on the results of the `clientKeys` lookup.
 If there's an error the socket is then closed.

+The client then sends an `INITIAL_PAYLOAD` (with an InitialPayload), which contains port forwarding information or the jumphost flag.

 ## Reconnection